 3. Overloaded Circuit

 If lights dim or flicker when appliances start running, the electrical circuit may be under heavy demand.
-High-power devices like microwaves, air conditioners, or washing machines can temporarily pull more electricity than the circuit can comfortably handle.
+High-power devices can temporarily draw more electricity than the circuit can comfortably supply, which often results in brief voltage drops that appear as flickering or dimming lights during operation.

 4. Loose Wiring Connections